 That brand recognition can be the difference between prospects visiting your booth or staying away, so don’t ignore the power of creating pre-show buzz.

-Integrate Social Media with Your Branding
+Social Media with Your Branding

 Another idea is to run a competition using social media that includes your branding, which is a great way to create interest among potential buyers.
 For example, create a contest using social media by having event visitors take a selfie with your stand to be entered into a drawing for a high-value prize.